ddttom/iCal/README.md

   - **View Persistence**: Automatically remembers your last selected view across sessions.
   - **Dark Mode**: Built-in dark theme support with a toggle switch for comfortable viewing in low-light environments.
   - **Interactive Elements**: Floating Action Button (FAB) and Header Buttons for quick event creation, modal forms for adding/editing events, and a console-style error overlay for debugging.
-  - **Real-time Search & Filtering**: Instant text search and date range filtering.
+  - **Real-time Search & Filtering**: Instant text search, date range filtering, and advanced filters for "All Day" and "Recurring" events.
+  - **Sortable List**: Toggle event sorting between ascending and descending order.
   - **Event Management**: View details, edit existing events (with Cancel/Delete actions), and delete events directly from the UI with a custom confirmation modal.
   - **Raw Data Inspection**: View the underlying iCal data for any event using the "View Raw" feature.
   - **Standardized Time**: All times are displayed in 24-hour format.
 Supports both absolute (UTC) and floating (local) times for accurate scheduling.
   - **Visual Indicators**: Icons to easily distinguish between recurring and single events.
   - **Import/Export**: Easily import existing iCal (.ics) data into the database and export it back.
+Exports respect current filters.
   - **Scalability**: Powered by SQLite to handle large datasets (100MB+) with **Pagination** and **Infinite Scroll** support.
   - **Event Counts**: Real-time display of total events and currently showing count.
   - **Modern UI**: A professional, responsive interface featuring a fixed glassmorphism header and Phosphor Icons.